1 Park St. Marathon, NY 13803

 Social Distancing, Face Coverings and PPE

-- All employees will be provided with two cloth face coverings purchased by the district.
+- All employees will be provided with one cloth face coverings purchased by the district.
 Employees can choose to wear their own or the district provided face coverings.
 The district will also purchase a 12 week supply of disposable face masks for employee use when they do not have their cloth face coverings.
 In addition, the district will purchase the recommended amount of gloves, gowns, eye protection, face shields and N-95 masks as outlined in the “Recovering, Rebuilding, and Renewing: The Spirit of New York Schools: document issued on July 16, 2020.

 - Full Remote Plan - Staff deemed essential should report to work.
 This will include administrators, secretaries, cafeteria workers, bus drivers and mechanics, teacher assistants, teacher aides, nurses, technology staff and teachers.
 Staff will be allowed to work from home if duties and assignments can be completed remotely and has been deemed appropriate by their immediate supervisor.
 All employees and visitors will be required to maintain 6’ social distancing whenever possible.
 When social distancing can not be maintained, face coverings must be worn.
 Spaces which do not allow for proper social distancing (i.e. elevators, staff lounges, copy rooms) should have no more than one person in the space at a time.

 - Hybrid Plan - Staff deemed essential should report to work Monday-Friday.
 This will include administrators, secretaries, cafeteria workers, bus drivers and mechanics, teacher assistants, teacher aides, nurses, technology staff and teachers.
 Students will return to school (UPK-5) with smaller class sizes.
 Students in grade 6-8 will report to school on Mondays and Wednesdays.
 Students in grades 9-12 will report for in-person learning on Tuesdays and Thursdays.
 Friday will be a remote learning day for all 6th-12th graders.
 On days grade 6 students are not in the building (Tuesday, Thursday, and Friday), teachers will deliver instruction through remote learning.
+Starting the week of January 4, 2021, Grades 9-12 will attend school at the Junior/Senior High School in person on Tuesday, Thursday, and Friday.
+Starting the week of February 22, 2021, Grade 6 will attend school at Appleby in person on Monday, Tuesday, and Wednesday; Grade 7 will attend school at the Junior/Senior High School in person on Monday, Wednesday, and Thursday; Grade 8 will attend school at the Junior/Senior High School in person on Monday, Wednesday, and Friday.

 - In Person with Heightened Health and Safety Protocols - Staff and students report to school Monday-Friday.
 When social distancing cannot be maintained, face coverings must be worn.
+Face coverings must be worn on school busses and in school buildings at all times, except when eating.

 - The school will follow the CDC Reopening Guidance for Cleaning and Disinfection with specific guidance for schools along with the Cleaning and Disinfection Decision Tool to aid in determining what level of cleaning and/or disinfection is necessary.
 School wide cleaning will include classrooms, restrooms, cafeterias, libraries, playgrounds, and busses.
+Each classroom will have a check off sheet indicating the room has been disinfected on a daily basis.
+Cleaning supplies will also be provided to each classroom.

 - Full Remote Plan - No drills will occur when students are not present in the building.